Dennis Koble interview

 Rick Maurer and Carol Shaw were among those employees on lend.

 I don't know whatever happened to Rick other than I know he did go to Coin-Op, eventually (Ed.: He traded places with Michael Albaugh, who programmed the Atari 400/800 In-House Demonstration Program before going back to Coin-Op).
 Most of the people in the know really respected his ability and work ethic.
 I think he was probably very autistic, which caused him great frustration at not being able to easily communicate his thoughts to others.
 Myself and many others thought he got quite a raw deal on the Space Invaders cart.
 He did a brilliant job on it.
 I was one of the people who fought to get him anything at all.
 Looking back, I can see Atari's point of view, but I think Rick deserved much, much more.
 In many ways, you could call him a trailblazer since he was one of the catalysts that ultimately caused the publishers to pay decent royalties.
 He never really benefited, though, and I think we all felt an injustice had been done.

 We had a popular meme of the day that we all felt applied especially well to games programmers, and that was the classic "6 Stages of Games Development".
-I'm paraphrasing a bit, but it detailed fairly accurately that stages of any program development.
+I'm paraphrasing a bit, but it detailed fairly accurately the stages of any program development.
 The one stage near the end I can still remember quite well is "Distinction for the Uninvolved".
 So true, of course.
 If a project was a success, it was people who were never really involved that got all the credit and the money and the kudos.
 Rick Maurer was one of the victims of that meme.
 He WAS the key guy, but never got the credit or money that went with being the guy who did the brilliant work on the cart.

 Q: Where did you go after Sente?